IMPORTANT VOTING INFORMATION

-Background: President Donald Trump received bipartisan congressional approval for a rework of NAFTA -- now known as the USMCA, or United States-Mexico-Canada Agreement.
+Background: President Donald Trump recently achieved a key campaign promise when he received bipartisan Congressional approval for a rework of NAFTA -- now known as the USMCA, or United States-Mexico-Canada Agreement.
 The deal includes new protections for auto manufacturing and labor and the environment, and it relaxes market restrictions on dairy products to encourage trade.
 It came as a welcome relief to many Colorado farmers and manufacturers.
-But if elected, a new president also would inherit strained relations with China and other countries subjected to punitive Trump administration tariffs in recent years.
+But the next president also inherits strained relations with China and other countries subjected to punitive Trump administration tariffs in recent years.

 Opposes USMCA and wants to renegotiate

 A: In January, Sanders issued a statement saying he opposed the deal, and if elected, would immediately renegotiate.
 He is concerned that it allows companies operating in the U.S. to move jobs to other countries and benefits oil and gas companies without addressing climate change.
 In terms of future trade deals, he would deem food supply a national security issue.